j-dr/pixLC/README.md

     velocities : 3*npart floats
     ids        : 1*npart unsigned long int

-The particles are sorted by the Peano-Hilbert index of the healpix cell they fall within using an nside value specified by filenside in the header of the file.
+The particles are sorted by the Peano-Hilbert index of the healpix cell they fall within using an nside value specified by the nside field in the header of the file.